nenning/DoubleClickFix/readme.md

 Contains a workaround for broken mouses that sometimes send a double-click instead of a single click.

-Parameters
- -i (or -interactive): interactive mode to display the timespan between two mouse clicks
+You can fine-tune the minimal delay between two click in the user interface, which can be opened by double-clicking the Windows tray icon.

 Configuration
 - app.config contains the minimum delay in milliseconds that has to be between two mouse clicks.
-Of the time difference is less than this, the double-click is ignored and only a single click is considered.
+If the time difference is less than this, the double-click is ignored and only a single click is considered.

 Scripts
-- registry files to register or unregister the application to launch at Windows startup.
+- batch files to register or unregister the application to launch at Windows startup.